Iunius118/OreSurvey/README.md

 ## License

-Licensed under the MIT License.
+This project is licensed under the MIT license.